rosab0506/smart-contract/README.md

-# StrellerMinds-SmartContracts
+# StarkMinds-SmartContracts

-StrellerMinds-SmartContracts is the dedicated repository for all Stellar smart contracts powering StrellerMinds—a pioneering blockchain education platform built on Stellar.
+StarkMinds-SmartContracts is the dedicated repository for all Stellar smart contracts powering StarkMinds—a pioneering blockchain education platform built on Stellar.
 Developed using Soroban, these smart contracts handle on-chain interactions such as course credentialing, token management, and secure data validation.

-## Documentation

-For detailed documentation on our smart contracts, system architecture, and contribution guidelines, please visit our [documentation site](https://your-documentation-site.com).

-## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Features